 This information sheet should also include health information for the dog: breed, color, height and weight date of birth, allergies and sensitivities, previous injuries, whether or not they’ve had complete vaccinations for their age, whether or not they’ve been spayed or neutered, and whether or not they’re able to socialize with other dogs.

-Aside from these information sheets, it’s advisable to conduct an interview with both pet owner and the dog present so you can actually assess the dog’s temperament with both humans and other dogs.
+Aside from these information sheets, it’s advisable to conduct an interview with both the pet owner and the dog present so you can actually assess the dog’s temperament with both humans and other dogs.

 You might even consider a trial run wherein the dog receives some extra supervision and one-on-one time with you.